alp82/next-starter/README.md

 * CSS-in-JS with native CSS syntax powered by Emotion
 * Unit tests with Jest
 * Integration tests with Cypress
+* Nice UI's for both test frameworks with real-time watchers via native Cypress and Majestic
 * Storybook with Typescript, React and Hook support

 ## Getting started